 But it might be a good starting point for whoever wants to live a more privacy- and security-focused online live.
 That being said, here’s my list:

-Browser* – I use Firefox on both mobile and PC.
+Browser* – I use Firefox on PC.
 It has excellent settings to avoid trackers and fingerprinting, most of which are turned on by default.
-Brave and DuckDuckGo’s mobile browser are also good ones for privacy.
+Brave on both PC and mobile and DuckDuckGo’s mobile browser are also good ones for privacy.
 I use those as a secondary browser solely when I still want to use Google products or Facebook and I clear my cookies after every use.

 Search engine* – DuckDuckGo is excellent.
 It has a lot of built-in features that Google Search engine also has and some nice extras, but never stores any of your data.
 It uses Bing and Yahoo under the hood, but I never really felt the results were off compared to my Google searches.
 Alternatively, there’s Startpage.com.
-Another privacy-friendly alternative that does use Google Search under the hood, but I’ve not tried that one myself.
+Another privacy-friendly alternative that does use Google Search under the hood.
+Both are great for daily use.

 Private messaging* – I use Signal primarily instead of WhatsApp nowadays.
 I told all my friends they can reach me here, and if enough contacts have made the transfer, I’ll eventually delete WhatsApp altogether.
 For those friends who do not want to download Signal; they can still always send me text messages.
 Fun fact: those can be read on Signal as well if you give the app permission to do so (on Android).
 Do note that backups for Signal chats have to be enabled manually (I learned this the hard way)

 Video calls* – As far as I know Jitsi Meet is the only video chatting service that is open-source, supports end-to-end encryption (although you’ll need a Chromium browser like Brave for this to work) and that can directly be used from the browser by sending someone a URL.
+It can be a bit janky however.
 I also use Singal’s video calls function with those who have the app installed.
-I stopped using proprietary software like Skype or Discord, although I still rely on Zoom and Microsoft Teams for work, but I try to avoid those for personal use.
+I stopped using proprietary software like Skype or Discord as much as possible, although I still rely on Zoom and Microsoft Teams for work, but I try to avoid those for personal use.

 App Stores* – For Android, there’s the F-Droid Store that only has FOSS (free open source) apps in there.
 Certain apps (like DAVx5) are actually free to download here, while the developers charge you money if you were to get them from the Play Store.
 This is the developers saying thank you for not using a proprietary Google Store.